berquama/berquama/README.md

 ## About Me

-- 💻 Student Data Specialist
+- 💻 Systems Support Analayst
-- 🎓 Associates in Computer Software Development
+- 🎓 Degree in Computer Software Development
-- 🔭 I’m currently working on pursuing a Web Development position
 - 📫 How to reach me: berquama@gmail.com
 - www.linkedin.com/in/austinberquam